...

 For consumers, the FCRA provides protection against identity theft, ensures fair treatment in credit decisions, and allows access to their credit reports for monitoring purposes.
 On the other hand, businesses must comply with FCRA regulations to avoid legal consequences, such as fines and lawsuits.

-What is the Purpose of the FCRA?
+What is the Purpose of the Fair Credit Reporting Act?

 The purpose of the FCRA is to promote the accuracy, fairness, and privacy of consumer information in credit reports and tenant background checks.